 Bali’s Nusa Penida?
 The Lion King’s Pride Rock?
 Nope, it’s Pulau Ubin.

 At the peak, it’ll be hard to believe this is only half the height of Bukit Timah.
 Views stretch over the horizon, and you’ll catch a sense of vertigo with an expansive granite quarry right under your feet.
-There’s also a serenity and stillness that’s a rare treat, considering the non-stop hustle and bustle we face daily.
+There’s also a serenity and stillness that’s a rare treat, a picture-perfect moment, considering the non-stop hustle and bustle we face daily.

 Close your eyes, take a deep breath.
 Namaste here all day if I could.